CiscoDevNet/terraform-provider-intersight/website/docs/r/ippool_pool.html.markdown

 ---
+subcategory: "ippool"
 layout: "intersight"
 page_title: "Intersight: intersight_ippool_pool"
-sidebar_current: "docs-intersight-resource-ippool-pool"
 description: |-
   Pool represents a collection of IPv4 and/or IPv6 addresses that can be allocated to other configuration entities like server profiles.
 ---

-# Resource: intersight_ippool._pool
+# Resource: intersight_ippool_pool
 Pool represents a collection of IPv4 and/or IPv6 addresses that can be allocated to other configuration entities like server profiles.
 ## Argument Reference
 The following arguments are supported: